The Big Ten and Pac-12 conferences won't play football this fall - KTVZ

 Over the weekend a collection of players from schools representing all five of college football’s major conferences joined up on a video call to discuss the state of their sport.
 The result was a statement of unity, calling for better safety and health protocols coupled with a commitment to move forward with the season amid the global pandemic.

-Trevor Lawrence, a Heisman Trophy frontrunner and quarterback for the top-ranked Clemson Tigers, shared details of the pact on twitter, along with the hashtag #WeWantToPlay.
+Trevor Lawrence, another Heisman Trophy frontrunner and quarterback for the top-ranked Clemson Tigers, shared details of the pact on twitter, along with the hashtag #WeWantToPlay.

-On Monday President Trump took to Twitter and called for the college football season to continue despite the coronavirus health risk, using the #WeWantToPlay hashtag himself, and retweeting Lawrence’s post.

 Outside of football, the other fall collegiate sports include men’s and women’s soccer, field hockey, and women’s volleyball.